-Fairy 0
+Fairy o

 Fairy-type Pokémon have tricks that will make opposing Pokémon's attacks less effective.
-Starting with Sword & Shield, you may find some Pokémon that used to be Fairy types showing up as Psychic types instead.
+Since Sword & Shield, you'll find some Pokémon that used to be Fairy types showing up as Psychic types instead.

 Dragon @

 Dragon-type Pokémon have very strong attacks, but often require two Energy types to use them.